Firms To Watch: US taxes: contentious

 Work highlights

-• Represented Netflix in putative class action lawsuits brought by cities in Arkansas, California, Illinois, Indiana, Kansas, Louisiana, Missouri, Texas, Ohio, Nevada.
-Kentucky, New Jersey, and Georgia, alleging that Netflix and other on-demand streaming service providers owe franchise fees when their subscribers access video content over Internet connections located in the public rights-of-way.
+• Defending Netflix in numerous putative class action lawsuits brought by a number of cities in the US, alleging that Netflix and other streaming service providers owe franchise fees when their subscribers access video content over Internet connections located in the public rights-of-way.

-• Represented Occidental in a significant US Tax Court litigation relating to deductibility of the largest environmental remediation settlement in history.
+• Representing Occidental in a significant US Tax Court litigation relating to the largest environmental remediation settlement in history.

 Mayer Brown